Blue Apatite Bead Bracelets 6mm media thumbnails

 Can the bracelet get wet?

-Apatite can withstand occasional contact with water.
+Apatite tolerates occasional contact with water.
 The elastic thread may deteriorate with prolonged immersion.
 We recommend removing the bracelet when swimming or showering.

 How do you care for an apatite bracelet?

-Store in a fabric pouch separate from other jewelry.
-Clean with a soft, dry or slightly damp cloth; avoid detergents, acids, and ultrasonic cleaners.
+Store in a cloth pouch separate from other jewelry.
+Clean with a soft dry or slightly damp cloth; avoid detergents, acids, and ultrasonic cleaners.
 Consult our jewelry care guide.

 Is the blue apatite color natural?

-Yes — the blue of apatite is a natural mineral color produced by traces of manganese or by geological irradiation color centers.
+Yes — the blue of apatite is a natural mineral color produced by trace amounts of manganese or by geological irradiation color centers.
 The sky blue of apatite is not comparable to that of turquoise or dyed calcite: it has a saturation and vitreous luster specific to the mineral species.

 See also: mineral bracelet collection · faceted blue gemstones.